LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The *MMC5603NJ* sensor has a limited measuring range, which means that it may not the best choice considering these application parameters.
 However, this limitation also makes it possible to compare relative magnetic field strengths with each other.
 Furthermore, by using software, it is possible to achieve absolute comparability of the magnetic fields by scaling the measured values accordingly.
-This was shown in the chapter *Use Case Evaluation* \ref{use-case-evaluation} by comparing and sorting different permanent magnets using these sensors.
+This is shown in the chapter *Use Case Evaluation* \ref{use-case-evaluation} by comparing and sorting different permanent magnets using these sensors.

 Overall, both the *TLV493D* and the *MMC5603NJ* offer possibilities for characterising permanent magnets.
 By using suitable hardware setup, software calibration methods and precise characterisations can be carried out.

 #### Homogeneity Measurement of a Halbach ring-based B0 field

-The *MMC5603NJ* cannot be used here due to the limited value range.
-The method of increasing the distance, as with permanent magnet characterisation, cannot be used here as the magnet is located within a limited space in the Halbach ring.
+The *MMC5603NJ* cannot be used for this due to the limited value range.
+The method of increasing the distance, as with permanent magnet characterisation, cannot be used as the magnet is located within a limited space in the Halbach ring.

 In contrast, the *TLV493D* has too much noise, so that the measured values cannot be used directly without post-processing.
 With software calibration, it is probably possible to reduce the noise to below *50$\mu$T* with the *TLV493D*.
 As a test, several further measurement runs are carried out, which achieved results for the sensor noise of *71$\mu$T* to *41$\mu$T* when averaging *100* to *1000* measured values.